Resistor52/terraform-cloud-workstation/workbook/Step_10.md

 **NOTE:** We don't need to initialize the directory again by running `terraform init` again, but it won't harm anything because the command is [idempotent](https://stackoverflow.com/questions/1077412/what-is-an-idempotent-operation).
-When we ran init last time, it also validated the Terraform code whil it was at it.
+When we ran init last time, it also validated the Terraform code while it was at it.

 7. Great, let's deploy these resources to AWS.
 Run `terraform apply` and then type "yes" when prompted.
 If all goes well, you should see several messages with the last